 At Intentionalist, we’re lucky to have folks joining our movement to #SpendLikeItMatters from all over the country.
-In honor of Black History Month, we wanted to celebrate some spectacular Black-owned businesses in one of our favorite cities that’s only a Bolt Bus away from our home in Seattle.
-The one and only “City of Roses,” Portland, Oregon!
+In honor of Black History Month, we wanted to celebrate some spectacular Black-owned businesses in Portland – one of our favorite cities that’s only a Bolt Bus away from our home in Seattle.

 Po’Shines Cafe De La Soul – Portland locals flock to Po’Shines to feed their stomachs and fill their hearts.
 The catfish is crispy and the community is unrivaled at pastor E.D.
 Mondainé’s beloved restaurant.